Life can throw us some curveballs from time to time. Big or small, when these disruptions happen it’s common for

 eating habits.
 It’s amazing what you can discover by simply tuning in.

-You might find yourself halfway through your third chocolate biscuit and realize you’re not even enjoying
+You might find yourself halfway through your third chocolate biscuit and realise you’re not even enjoying

 it.
 Or you might find yourself halfway through the day wondering why your energy is fading and realise you